emqx/cloud-docs/en_US/billing/billing_information.md

 ## View Billing Information

-On the top right area of the Overview page, you can see **Pagyment Info**.
+On the top right area of the Overview page, you can see **Payment Info**.

 - If you haven't added a card, click **+ Add** to add a new card.
 - If you have added a card, your card information will be displayed in the block including card last four numbers, expire date, and when the card had been added.